 Where do I need to wear the bracelet I received at the Expo?

-Bracelets are required to access the the runner corral, medical aid stations, the medal and food area following completion of the race and to ride an official Marathon hotel shuttle.
+Bracelets are required to access the runner corral, medical aid stations and medal and food areas following completion of the race as well as to ride an official Marathon hotel shuttle.

 Are spectators still allowed?

 Yes!
 Spectators are critical to the spirit of our race.
 They are expected to follow best practices on personal hygiene, covering their mouths when coughing or sneezing, handwashing and social distancing.
 In crowded areas, we encourage spectators to wear masks and maintain social distancing.